Gman9000/Gman9000.github.io/README.md

 Controls:
 - MIDI controller with 16 buttons and gyroscope in it
 - tilting the controller will move the object in different directions
-- pressing the bottom left hand corner button will start and stop the music Here is the link to Homework #8 [CLICK HERE](https://Gman9000.github.io/The-Creative-Web-MIDI-CLASSWORK/classes/class8/examples/midi-three.html) to view
+- pressing the bottom left hand corner button while the second button in the top row of buttons are highlighted will start and stop the music
+Here is the link to Homework #8 [CLICK HERE](https://Gman9000.github.io/The-Creative-Web-MIDI-CLASSWORK/classes/class8/examples/midi-three.html) to view
 # Week Ten